FAQs

 California is a no-fault state, which means that one spouse does not have to prove that the other has done something wrong in order to obtain a divorce.
 So, while it is acceptable to date other people before the divorce is finalized, the real question is whether it is smart to be dating other people before the divorce is final.
 If one spouse is dating, for example, it may make it more emotionally difficult for the other spouse to proceed with the divorce.
 The non-dating spouse may also become suspicious about when the relationship began.
 If a spouse has spent community funds on the person he or she dated during the marriage, the community could seek reimbursement for those funds.

 This is a common misconception and is not necessarily true.
 In California, there is a statutory goal that a supported spouse becomes self-supporting within a reasonable period of time (generally presumed to be half the length of the marriage if the marriage was of short duration).
-There is no statutory definition of a marriage of short duration, however—there is only a presumption that if a marriage has lasted more than ten years, it is a marriage of long duration.
+There is no statutory definition of a marriage of short duration.
+However — there is only a presumption that if a marriage has lasted more than ten years, it is a marriage of long duration.
 This means that the court will generally try to limit the amount of support to half the length of the marriage if the marriage is relatively short.
 For example, if the marriage lasted only two years, it is more likely that the court will terminate support after 12 months of payments.
 If, however, the marriage is closer to the ten-year mark, it is much less likely that the court will automatically terminate support at half the length of the marriage.
 In the case of marriages that are truly long-term, where the court believes a support award is appropriate, it is possible that the court will order indefinite support.

 No. California was the first “no-fault” state in the country.
 This means that any person can file to end a marriage or domestic partnership without having to explain why (other than simply stating “irreconcilable differences”).
 Nor is there a need to prove fault or “bad behavior” by the other party.
-For example, a party cannot in most cases obtain a legal benefit if the other party has committed adultery.
+For example, a party cannot, in most cases, obtain a legal benefit if the other party has committed adultery.

 No. Once a spouse files for divorce, there is nothing that the other party can do aside from reconciling and terminating the divorce action.

 Under California law, a judgment for divorce cannot be granted until at least six months have passed from the time of service of the Summons and Petition.
-It is very rare for a divorce to take exactly six months—even if a couple is in complete agreement.
+It is very rare for a divorce to take exactly six months — even if a couple is in complete agreement.
 It is impossible to predict how long an individual case will last since no two marriages or divorces are alike.

-California does not recognize common-law marriages except where the parties resided in another state prior to moving to California and the relationship satisfies the requirements for a common-law marriage in that state.
+California does not recognize common-law marriages except where the parties resided in another state prior to moving to California, and the relationship satisfies the requirements for a common-law marriage in that state.
 (Few states still recognize common-law marriages.)
 While California does not recognize common-law marriage, the state’s courts have found that non-married partners may contract with one another regarding their earnings and property rights.
 These non-marital contracts are commonly referred to as “Marvin Agreements.”
-These contracts may be express or implied.
+These contracts may be expressed or implied.

 Custody litigation is emotionally challenging and expensive.
 Parties should make a dedicated effort to reach a custody agreement outside of litigation.
 If this is impossible, a court will determine if and how the parents share legal and physical custody.
 (Legal custody refers to the ways that parents share major decisions regarding the health, safety, and welfare of their children.
 Physical custody refers to the amount of time each parent spends with their children.)